 A worksheet must be uploaded in PD Center when it is associated with an assessment.
 Any assessment requiring completion of a worksheet will be considered incomplete (and the participant may fail the course) if the worksheet isn’t submitted with the assessment.
 Instructors may allow a participant who fails to complete/upload a worksheet one additional opportunity to resubmit it.

-Provided that instructors are informed in advance (prior to assignment submission), that the school district or organization is aware, and that everyone submits his or her own work, colleagues are allowed to collaborate.
+Provided that instructors are informed in advance (prior to assignment submission), that the school district or organization is aware, and that everyone submits their own original work (in their own words).
+Colleagues may collaborate in discussing, reviewing, and outlining responses.
 Instances where instructors do not receive prior notice about collaboration and/or individuals submit the same exact work will be considered plagiarism.
 Plagiarism will result in the instructor warning the respective educators and requesting that they re-submit their own, original work.
 Should an educator continue to resubmit unrevised (plagiarized) work, the instructor can fail the educator for that respective assignment.

 You may receive only one extension.
 To do so, please submit a written request to your instructor prior to the expiration date.
 It is under the sole discretion of the instructor to grant the extension.